greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpmapreduce-yaml.html.md

 :   Optional.
 Specifies which database role to use to connect.
 If not specified, defaults to the current user or `$PGUSER` if set.
 You must be a Greenplum superuser to run functions written in untrusted Python and Perl.
 Regular database users can run functions written in trusted Perl.
 You also must be a database superuser to run MapReduce jobs that contain [FILE](#FILE), [GPFDIST](#GPFDIST) and [EXEC](#EXEC) input types.

 HOST
 :   Optional.
-Specifies Greenplum coordinator host name.
+Specifies Greenplum master host name.
 If not specified, defaults to localhost or `$PGHOST` if set.

 PORT
 :   Optional.
-Specifies Greenplum coordinator port.
+Specifies Greenplum master port.
 If not specified, defaults to 5432 or `$PGPORT` if set.

 DEFINE
 :   Required.
 A sequence of definitions for this MapReduce document.
 The `DEFINE` section must have at least one `INPUT` definition.